Skip to content

 • Hard cap: Your contracted grid capacity limit (limitKw).
 This corresponds to an hourly hard-cap energy budget of limitKw kWh for each hour.
 Exceeding this for a full hour triggers penalties.

-Rather than simply comparing instantaneous power against your limit, PELS calculates a "soft limit" that adapts throughout each hour:
+Rather than simply comparing instantaneous power against your hard cap, PELS calculates an hourly safe pace that adapts throughout each hour.
+Internal code and diagnostics may call this the softLimit.

 2. Used: Energy already consumed this hour (tracked via power samples)